Athlete of the week: Bloodlines, work ethic help Carmel High School senior volleyball player achieve success

 Lauren’s mother Erin, whose maiden name was Heimann, played volleyball for Indiana University.

-Lauren’s father, Brain Evans, was a standout basketball player for the Hoosiers.
+Lauren’s father, Brian Evans, was a standout basketball player for the Hoosiers.
 He was a Big Ten Most Valuable Player in 1996 and played in the NBA and overseas.

 When she was younger, her mother coached volleyball and her dad coached her in basketball.
 Lauren played basketball until seventh grade before concentrating on volleyball.